 Cue the shark music.

-Do you remember the movie music that plays before a shark attacks?
+Do you remember the movie music that plays before a shark attack?
 Many people do.
 This approach is often used in movies – a certain sound plays to let you know that something exciting lies ahead!
 Use social media to employ a similar tactic aimed at building excitement for your website launch.

 Social media posts involve words and pictures.
 Your job is to put those together creatively to craft a campaign for your brand that goes beyond, “New website coming soon.”
 Delight your customers with a series of image-centric posts with just enough words to say, “Pay attention to our brand!”, generating intrigue and leading customers to greater involvement with your message.